httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ###  Representation data is not contained in the payload

-As there is no content coding applied, the `id-sha` and the `id-sha-256` digest-values are the same.
+As there is no content coding applied, the `sha-256` and the `id-sha-256` digest-values are the same.

 ~~~